-'Operational in' is a line from all attached control units to the channel, and is used to signal to the channel that an I/O device has been selected (except for the control-unit-busy sequence).
-It must stay up for the duration of the selection.
-The selected I/O device is identified by the address byte transmitted over 'bus in.'
+'Operational in' is a line from all attached control units to the channel, and is used to signal to the channel that an I/O device has been selected (except in the short busy sequence).
+'Operational in' must stay up for the duration of the selection.
+The selected I/O device is identified by the address byte transmitted over 'bus in'.

 The rise of 'operational in' indicates that a control unit is selected and is communicating with the channel.
-'Operational in' can rise only when the incoming 'select out' to the control unit is up and the outgoing 'select out' is down; i.e., the control unit must raise 'operational in' (except for the control-unit-busy sequence) in response to the rise of 'select out' and must block 'select out' from emanating to the next control unit.
+'Operational in' can rise only when the incoming 'select out' to the control unit is up and the outgoing 'select out' is down; i.e., the control unit may raise 'operational in' (except in the short busy sequence) only in response to the rise of 'select out' and must block 'select out' from emanating to the next control unit.
 'Operational in' can drop only after 'select out' drops.

 When 'operational in' is raised for a particular signal sequence, it must stay up until all required information is transmitted between the channel and the control unit.
 If 'select out' is down, 'operational in' must drop after the rise of the outbound tag associated with the transfer of the last byte of information.
-With the exception of 'request in' or 'metering in,' all inbound signals must be down within 1.5 μ sec of the fall of 'operational in' at the control unit.
+With the exception of 'request in' or 'metering in', all inbound signals must be down within 100 nanoseconds of the fall of 'operational in' at the control unit.